Concurrent Enrollment Students Page

 Classes that have been dropped do not show on your SLCC transcript and do not affect your SLCC GPA.
 The deadline for dropping a class is three weeks after the college semester starts.
 Check the calendar for exact dates.
 Students are responsible to drop themselves by the deadline using their SLCC MyPage.
 Visit the Dropping a Class tutorial for instructions on how to drop your class.
 Failure to do so could result in a failing grade.
 Be sure to check your MyPage account to verify that you have been successfully dropped from the class.

 Withdrawing from a Class

 Withdrawing from a class does not erase the class from your SLCC transcript, but shows up as a 'W' on your permanent SLCC transcript.
 Withdrawing does not affect the SLCC GPA, but several withdraws on a transcript could affect future academic goals.
 Prior to withdrawing, students should verify with their high school how withdrawing from a Concurrent Enrollment course can impact their high school transcript or after high school graduation.

 The deadline for withdrawing from a class is published each semester on the Concurrent Enrollment calendar.
 Students can withdraw with instructor’s approval anytime after the drop deadline and before the published withdrawal deadline.
-If you need to withdraw from a class you do so using the Drop/Withdrawal form.
+If you need to withdraw from a class you do so using the CE Withdrawal Form.
 Be sure to check your MyPage account to verify that you have been successfully withdrawn from the class.